Royals vs. Tigers: Betting Trends, Records ATS, Home/Road Splits

 Royals vs. Tigers: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Salvador Perez and the Kansas City Royals will look to get to Michael Lorenzen when he starts for the Detroit Tigers on Monday at 7:40 PM ET, in the first game of a three-game series at Kauffman Stadium.
+Spencer Torkelson and the Detroit Tigers take on Edward Olivares and the Kansas City Royals on Tuesday at 7:40 PM ET, in the second of a three-game series at Kauffman Stadium.

-The Tigers have been listed as +100 moneyline underdogs in this matchup against the Royals (-120).
-The over/under for the game is set at 8.5 runs.
+The Royals have been listed as +120 moneyline underdogs for this matchup against the favorite Tigers (-145).

 Rep your team with officially licensed Royals gear!
 Head to Fanatics to find jerseys, shirts, and much more.